Snippets of Township News

 The nation was in the midst of a recession

-that would last almost three years
+that would last for almost three years

 1863 Rails for the horse drawn public transportation laid on Evanston Avenue (Broadway) from Diversey to Graceland Avenue (Irving Park Road).
 In 1896, as part of the City of Chicago, this segment of road was converted to electric powered streetcars.